hermesgen/clio/README.md

 Clio maintains a versioned record of both the Markdown source and the generated content, giving you a complete history of your site's evolution.

-The workflow is straightforward: write in Markdown, generate HTML, preview the result, and publish when ready.
+The workflow is straightforward: write in Markdown, preview, and publish when ready.

 ---